vsch/flexmark-java/README.md

 Whitespace is left out.
 So all spans of text not in a node are implicitly white space.

-I am very pleased that I decided to switch to commonmark-java based parser.
+I am very pleased with the decision to switch to [commonmark-java] based parser.
 Even though I had to do major surgery on its innards to get full source position tracking and AST that matches the source, it was a pleasure to work with it and is now a pleasure to extend a parser based ot its original design.

 #### Four days later

 I have the parser converted and passing all tests.
 Nothing is optimized in the new code but I decided to run the primitive benchmark to see how much performance was lost.